 A few tips for making these cupcakes in mason jars:

 - Have your pans ready before you start.
 Because these are going in mason jars in the end, you could skip the cupcake liners and simply spray your pans generously with a non-stick spray.
+These are my go to cupcake pans right now that I am baking with.

 - Combine your dry ingredients in one bowl and then simply add in your wet ingredients.
 This is a great one bowl recipe!

 - Use COLD cream cheese for your frosting.
 It will take a little longer to whip up but holds up better.
+But if you don’t want to bust out that mixer, then soften that cream cheese and then mix by hand.

 To Assemble These Mason Jar Cupcakes: